Brunswick High School (Maine): History

-The current Brunswick High School building opened in 1995 at a new location at 116 Maquoit Road (now 71 Dragon Drive) south of downtown Brunswick.
-In addition to providing expanded student capacity, the school contains a television in every classroom and a video announcement system.
+The current Brunswick High School building opened in 1995 at 116 Maquoit Road (now 71 Dragon Drive), south of downtown Brunswick.
+In addition to providing expanded student capacity, the school has a television in every classroom and a video announcement system.
 Crooker Theater, which includes an orchestra pit, hosts the school's performing arts programs.
 Brunswick High School has been accredited by the state of Maine and the New England Association of Schools and Colleges.

-Classes are 85 minutes each with a five-minute break in between classes.
+Classes are 85 minutes each with five-minute breaks in between.

 Athletics

 Brunswick High School, a member of the Kennebec Valley Athletic Conference, has won several state championships in both Class A and Class B (Football) competition.